EAimTY/tuic/tuic/SPEC.md

 ## Error Handling

 Note that there is no response for any command.
 If the server receives a command that is not valid, or encounters any error during the processing (e.g. the target address is unreachable, authentication failure), there is no *standard* way to deal with it.
 The behavior is implementation-defined.
+The server may close the QUIC connection, or just ignore the command.

+For example, if the server receives a `Connect` command with an unreachable target address, it may close `bidirectional_stream` to indicate the error.